moveson/edify/README.md

 You will also have at least two test units (wards).
 Most test users belongs to a test unit, but some are as yet unassigned.

+**Credentials**

+Edify uses the [Rails Credentials](https://guides.rubyonrails.org/security.html#custom-credentials) feature for storing credentials.
+Credentials are stored in the `config/credentials.yml.enc` file, which can be decrypted using a master key stored in the `config/master.key` file on your local machine.
+The `config/master.key` file is not checked into the repository.
+Contact a member of the development team if you need access to the Rails master key.

 **Continuous Integration**

 Edify uses Github Actions for CI/CD.
 When you push a branch, pipeline will run and should pass before merging to master.